 There are many different opinions regarding what is considered “Down East” Clam Chowder, but where I live on the coast of North Carolina, we’re pretty serious about our clam chowder.
 Especially when it’s labeled “Down East”.

-We made a big pot of this Down East Clam Chowder the other day when it snowed (along with these Snowmaretto Cocktails!)
+We made a big pot of this chowder the other day when it snowed (along with these Snowmaretto Cocktails!).

 You can tell we don’t get much snow here!
-That’s me and my best friend’s (Melissa’s) kids being pulled on a tube behind the truck while this chowder was simmering.
-I’m normally cold-natured as all get out but that Snowmaretto Cocktail had kicked in by then!
+That’s me and my friend’s kids being pulled on a tube behind the truck while this chowder was simmering (someone was home to watch it, though!).